DensoITLab/weighted-fleiss-kappa/README.md

         - log4j-core-2.14.1.jar

 # Reference
-Ryuichiro Higashinaka, Masahiro Araki, Hiroshi Tsukahara and Masahiro Mizukami (2021),  [*Integrated taxonomy of errors in chat-oriented dialogue systems*](https://aclanthology.org/2021.sigdial-1.10/), in Proceedings of the 22nd Annual Meeting of the Special Interest Group on Discourse and Dialogue, p.89-98.
+1. Ryuichiro Higashinaka, Masahiro Araki, Hiroshi Tsukahara and Masahiro Mizukami (2021),  [*Integrated taxonomy of errors in chat-oriented dialogue systems*](https://aclanthology.org/2021.sigdial-1.10/), in Proceedings of the 22nd Annual Meeting of the Special Interest Group on Discourse and Dialogue, p.89-98.
+1. The annotation manuals (in Japanese and English) - [Integrated taxonomy of errors in chat-oriented dialogue systems](https://github.com/ryuichiro-higashinaka/taxonomy-of-errors)

 # License
 ©2021 DENSO IT Laboratory, Inc., All rights reserved.
 Redistribution or public display not permitted without written permission from DENSO IT Laboratory, Inc.